If there is one thing that most babies seem to love, it’s water. Splish-splashing in a bath or pool can be great fun

 As a parent, we know it’s important to teach your children the life skill of swimming.
 But we also know it can be challenging to find the time to make lessons happen.
 However, if you invest in weekly lessons, you are bound to see extraordinary results.
 And the best part?
-By incorporating a few things into your daily (or weekly) routine, you can get your baby ready for swimming lessons!
+By incorporating a few things into your daily (or weekly) routine, you can get your baby ready for swim lessons!

 Make Bath Time Fun

 Right out of the gate, some babies either love or hate being in their tiny newborn bathtub.
-But, by the time baby is developed enough to take swimming lessons (as early as 4 months old), you can help instill a more enjoyable attitude toward the water -- by making bath time fun!
+But, by the time baby is developed enough to take swim lessons (as early as 4 months old), you can help instill a more enjoyable attitude toward the water -- by making bath time fun!
 (Babies can begin learning to swim as early as 4 months old.)

 - Warm the room and water.
 No one is comfortable when they are freezing cold!
 Keep the bathroom door closed while you fill the tub with warm water.
 That way the air temperature is agreeable to bare skin.
 Test the bath water with your forearm or elbow so that it's not too cold or too hot.